Elections

 Quick guide for displaying election signage:

-• Public Areas: Candidates can place election signs in designated areas within thoroughfares or on council land, adhering to the Election Signs Policy.
+• Public areas: candidates can place election signs in designated areas within thoroughfares or on council land, adhering to the Election Signs Policy.

-• Private Property: Candidates must obtain the property owner's consent and comply with the policy.
+• Private property: candidates must obtain the property owner's consent and comply with the policy.

-• Safety: Signage placement must not endanger motorists or pedestrians.
+• Safety: signage placement must not endanger motorists or pedestrians.

 For detailed requirements, please refer to our Election Signage FAQs, the City's comprehensive Election Signs Policy, and Main Roads Guidelines for Roadside Election Signs.